 An EGD is an outpatient procedure that allows a GHP physician to examine the lining of the upper digestive or gastrointestinal (GI) tract (the esophagus, stomach and duodenum) with the use of an endoscope (a thin flexible tube with a camera that produces live video images on a monitor).
 An EGD is done to evaluate persistent symptoms of abdominal pain, nausea and vomiting, or difficulty swallowing, and to find a cause when bleeding from the upper GI tract is suspected.

 With an EGD, not only can the abnormalities be seen, but therapy can be administered through the endoscope.
 For example, instruments can be passed through the endoscope to treat bleeding, removed polyps, obtain a biopsy (a small piece of tissue), stretch (dilate) a narrowed area (stricture) and place feeding tubes for nutrition.

-Before undergoing EGD, Louisville GI Doctor William Evans will go over some pre-operative instructions that you will need to follow in the days before your procedure.
+Before undergoing EGD, our physicians will go over some pre-operative instructions that you will need to follow in the days before your procedure.
 Following these instructions is essential to limit surgery risks and provide the best results.

 What Happens During EGD?

 EGD is performed as an outpatient procedure.
 Upon checking in, you will be escorted to the “pre-op” area where an IV will be placed and nurses will take down your medical information.
 At this time, you will also meet with an anesthesiologist to discuss the sedation used for the procedure.